How Long is Your Startup Runway?

 One of the jargon you will often hear as an entrepreneur is runway.
 In the startup world, runway is how long your company can survive if your income and expenses stay constant.

 Unfortunately, most entrepreneurs end up spending a lot of time on runways instead of airports.
 They find themselves balancing cash flow, which, bluntly speaking, is the amount of time or money they can operate with red on their excel sheet.
 For example, if a business with no revenue is burning $10,000 per month and has $100,000 in the bank, it has a “runway” of ten months.

 Well that was easy, right?

-About the Author: Sam Kawtharani is an experienced FinTech product manager and co-founder of Seedlify, the first Canadian Capital-as-a-Service provider of marketplace revenue based financing for early-stage growth businesses.
+About the Author: Sam Kawtharani is an experienced FinTech product manager and co-founder of Corl, a revenue-based financing option for early-stage startups and small businesses.

 Have other suggestions?
 Let us know in the comments below.